eoinf91/creatubh/src/pages/services/our-process/index.md

 ---
 templateKey: 'process-page'
 path: /services/our-process
+pageHead:
+    background: ../../../img/process_header.jpg
-title: 'The Creatubh Process!'
+    title: The Creatubh Process!
-subtitle: 'We take care of your business and the story behind it'
+    subtitle: We take care of your business and the story behind it
+    pageIntro: >
-pageIntro: 'Years of working closely with our clients brought to the surface some issues that slowed down the design process.
-That is why we came up with our ‘Creatubh Process’ which makes it simple for us to understand your expectations and easy for you to achieve the best results in a shorter time!'
+        Years of working closely with our clients brought to the surface some issues that slowed down the design process.
+That is why we came up with our ‘Creatubh Process’ which makes it simple for us to understand your expectations and easy for you to achieve the best results in a shorter time!
 processOverview:
     colOne:
-        iconImage: /img/we_hear.svg
+        iconImage: ../../../img/we_hear.svg
         title: We Hear
         copy: >
             Pop on a call with us!
 We want to hear your story and your goals.
     colTwo:
-        iconImage: /img/we_think.svg
+        iconImage: ../../../img/we_think.svg
         title: We Think
         copy: >
             We reflect on who you are and how to enhance you digitally.
     colThree:
-        iconImage: /img/we_create.svg
+        iconImage: ../../../img/we_create.svg
         title: We Create
         copy: >
             Based on what we heard and thought of, we will create what will help your business grow.